 The 20th century was a story of mass production.

 Henry Ford perfected the first moving assembly line to crank out copies of the same car.
-Sam Walton, the founder of Walmart and Sam’s Club, mastered transportation and logistics to bring mass-produced products to areas without access.
+Sam Walton, the founder of Walmart and Sam’s Club, mastered transportation and logistics to bring mass-produced products to inaccessible areas.
 The 20th century was about scale.

 In the 21st century, we’ve shifted into a customer-focused economy.
 Manufacturing has scaled—commodity goods are everywhere.
 Making the same widget for every consumer isn’t enough to grow a business.